Shrishailkumar/SharedComponentsDemoApp/README.md

 # SharedComponentsDemoApp
-App to demo the shared components that has been developed as App services.
+- A Sinigle App to demo the shared components(Re usbale components) that have been developed as App services.

+- Added shared components demo modlues, Such as:
+- 1. Device Info
+- 2. Also setting the code framework for Camera Capture
+- 3. Elastic Search
+- 4. Compass
+- 5. Network Manager
+- 6. Barcode Scanner
+- 7. Encryption/Decryption
+- 8. UI Utitlity Components
-"adding shared component 1.
-Device Info, also setting the code framework for Camera Capture and Location Services so that other sample app code can be added in same as device info is being added."
+- So that other sample app code can be added in similar manner as "Device Info" is being added.

-Developers can add there respective sample app code base here as an item in the navigation drawer frame which has been designed.
+### Developers can add there respective sample app code base here as an item in the navigation drawer.